Dispute with the administration: refer the case to the Defender of Rights

 Warning

-the fact of bringing an action before the Defender of Rights does not interrupt the time limits for bringing an action legal action.
+Referring the case to the Defender of Rights does not interrupt the time limits for bringing an action legal action.

 The services of the Defender of Rights are free of charge.

-If the Defender of Rights considers that your request falls within his or her jurisdiction, he or she will conduct an investigation (gathering information to enable him or her to know the situation in question).
+If the Defender of Rights considers that your request falls within his or her jurisdiction, he or she will open an investigation to gather the information necessary to know the situation, before taking a decision.

 The Defender of Rights can also make general recommendations (important issues) and propose to the authorities to amend the law.